 - Budget: Include an overall budget for the event, with a breakdown of major expenses and a specific indication of which budget item(s) SI’s funds would be put towards.

 An email will be sent indicating approval or rejection and, if approved, the amount of funds approved and the process for distribution of funds.

 - Acknowledgement: Acknowledge support from Penn State’s Sustainability Institute in all publicity including news releases.
-This will include adding our logo to print materials and digital materials (including, but not limited to, websites, social media, and digital signage).
-Additionally, any website or digital media should have our logo hot-linked to our website (www.sustainability.psu.edu).
+This will include adding our SI mark to print materials and digital materials (including, but not limited to, websites, social media, and digital signage).
+Additionally, any website or digital media should have our mark hot-linked to our website (www.sustainability.psu.edu).
 After you receive approval of you co-sponsorship, we will send you the appropriate mark files.
 Please contact Sierra Keller (firstname.lastname@example.org) with any questions about or materials for cross-promotion of your event.